thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_Server_Side_Validations.desc.md

 ### Exercise

 Turn to a neighbor and explain what server-side validation is.
+After about 30 seconds, your instructor will cold call on the class and ask what was written down.

 ## Why is server-side validation important?